 Where to go for more information

-The rules surrounding savings and your entitlement to benefits can be extremely complicated, so seek advice if you’re not sure about the impact your capital could have on a benefits claim.
-There are several organisations which can advise you about how a lump sum payment could affect your entitlement to benefits.
+The rules surrounding savings and your entitlement to benefits can be extremely complicated, so seek advice if you’re not sure about the impact your capital could have on you claiming benefits.
+There are several organisations which can advise you about how a lump sum payment could affect your benefits.
 If you’re eligible for support, they can help you submit a claim.

 For example, charity Turn2us can assess your eligibility for benefits through its Turn2us benefits calculator or if you’d rather speak to someone, you can contact them by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to work out whether you qualify for financial support.